-For information on rolling out the form to users, see Deploying the Cisco TelePresence advanced settings form [p.50].
+For information on rolling out the form to users, see Deploying the Cisco TelePresence Advanced Settings Form, page 60.

-For information on configuring Cisco TMSXE for WebEx Productivity Tools with TelePresence, see Setting up WebEx Productivity Tools with TelePresence with Cisco TMSXE [p.48].
+For information on configuring Cisco TMSXE for WebEx Productivity Tools with TelePresence, see Setting up WebEx Productivity Tools with TelePresence with Cisco TMSXE, page 59.

-For more detail on how booking works for users, see Cisco TelePresence Management Suite Extension for Microsoft Exchange User Guide (4.1).
+For more detail on how booking works for users, see Cisco TelePresence Management Suite Extension for Microsoft Exchange User Guide (5.4).

-Creating mailboxes for Cisco TMS endpoints in Exchange
+Creating Mailboxes for Cisco TMS Endpoints in Exchange